ziming/laravel-myinfo-sg/README.md

 A working PHP Laravel Package for MyInfo Singapore.
 With the annoying, time wasting hidden quirks of implementing it in PHP figured out.

-<a href="https://www.ndi-api.gov.sg/library/trusted-data/myinfo/introduction" rel="noreferrer nofollow noopener" target="_blank">Official MyInfo Docs</a>
+<a href="https://www.ndi-api.gov.sg/library/trusted-data/myinfo/overview" rel="noreferrer nofollow">Official MyInfo Docs</a>

 ## Installation